Set on forty acres of beautiful rolling countryside in northeast Iowa near Decorah, Ryumonji is a Soto Zen Buddhist Temple.

 Growing up in northeast Iowa, I never realized there were mountains there—but I could see them from Ryumonji.

-Ryumonji offers weekend retreats and two-month stays for those seeking an extended practice.
+Ryumonji offers weekend retreats and more extended stays for those seeking to deepen their practice.
 Public sittings are held Thursdays at 7:30 p.m. and Sundays at 9:00 a.m.
 For an orientation to zazen, arrive fifteen minutes early.
-For a visit outside of these times, please make advance arrangements to make certain someone is there to receive you.
+If you wish to visit outside of these times, please make advance arrangements to make certain someone is there to receive you.
 See Ryumonji for contact information.